Coronavirus latest: Bolsonaro's health under spotlight | DW | 07.07.2020

-All eyes are on Brazilian leader Jair Bolsonaro, who has repeatedly downplayed the effect of the novel coronavirus, as he announced that he is getting tested for COVID-19.
+Brazil's leader Jair Bolsonaro, who has repeatedly downplayed the effect of the novel coronavirus, has been tested for COVID-19.
 Follow DW for the latest

 All updates in Universal Coordinated Time (UTC/GMT)